yuummmer/fairy-lab/README.md

 - fairy_skeleton/ — small demo runner CLI (fairy-skel)
 - demos/ — demo configs + inputs + outputs
 - scripts/run_demo.sh — helper invoked by the runner
-- _legacy/ — archived code moved out of the package; not shipped.
+- _legacy/ — archived code moved out of the package; not maintained.
 We prefer our branch during merges for this folder via .gitattributes.

 Packaging: only fairy_skeleton* is packaged.
 The validator engine lives in FAIRy-core.